startersclan/docker-sourceservers/README.md

 A *layered* image of a game is but a *clean* image compounded with game update layers. *Clean* images are tagged by `<version>`, while *layered* images are tagged by `<version>-layered`.

 The `latest` tag of each game points to the game's newest *layered* image unless a newer *clean* image has been built with the `latest` tag.
-Thus, by using the `latest` tag, *layered* images are used, circumventing the need to pull entire *clean* images for obtaining game updates.
+Thus, by using the `latest` tag, *layered* images are almost always used, circumventing the need to pull entire *clean* images for obtaining game updates.

 ### Image size